myllynen/pcp-bcc-pmda/README.md

   * http://pcp.io/docs/guide.html
 * Test the setup with something trivial (e.g., mimic vmstat with pmrep):
   * pmrep -b MB :vmstat
-* Put SELinux into Permissive mode (for the time being):
-  * setenforce 0
 * Copy this repository as a PCP BCC PMDA directory:
   * cp -r pcp-bcc-pmda /var/lib/pcp/pmdas/bcc
 * Configure and enable the plugin: